daveprowse/Draw-On-Gnome/docs/blog/posts/Dec-2025-updates.md

 # December 2025 Updates

+**HUGE UPDATE!
+Version 5.0**

 Here are the updates!
 And there's a bunch!
-Including the new Laser Pointer feature, image pasting fix, dashed line fix, line thickness fix, polygon fix, and hovering tool tips addition!
+Including the new Laser Pointer feature, image pasting fix, dashed line fix, line thickness fix, polygon fix, file open fix, and hovering tool tips addition!
 Oh YEAH!! 👍👍

 ## The Laser Pointer has Arrived!